roymacdonald/ofxSoundObjects/README.md

 #### example-matrixMixer
 This examples shows how to use the matrix mixer.
 A matrix mixer is a special kind of mixer that allows you to mix any input into any output, allowing for complex mix scenarios or rerouting audio channels.
 This becomes very useful when using audio interfaces with lots of outputs.

-### Removed examples
-I decided to remove the following examples because I removed the ofxSoundMultiplexer class.
-The functionality of these two is now achieved using the matrix mixer.

-* example-soundPlayerMultiOutput
-* example-multiInputMixdown